SoftwareBrothers/adminjs-upload/src/index.doc.md

 * set `multiple` option to true
 * make sure that all your mapped properties are arrays of strings.

-If you use let say sequelize adapter you can set the type of the property to JSONB and, in admin-bro options, define that this property is an array with {@link PropertyOptions.isArray}
+If you use let say sequelize adapter you can set the type of the property to JSONB and, in adminJs options, define that this property is an array with {@link PropertyOptions.isArray}

 ## Validation